b-akbari/Checkers-Game/README.md

 ## Acknowledgments
-A Nod to Filipe, Ivo, Charles, Martin, and the Mongolorians
+A Nod to my instructors Filipe, Ivo, Charles, Martin.